/images/resources/tutorials/writing-clients/spa/spa-using-token-handler.jpg

 You use your cloud platform to provide the external base URL for token handler components.
 To get you started, we provide a Docker-based Token Handler Deployment Example that you can run on a development computer.
 It explains all of the settings needed by the SPA, its web static content host, APIs and the OAuth Agent.
 It gives you clear steps for translating the example environment to your deployed environments.

 You can choose between several Token Handler Deployment Patterns.
 If your API gateway supports routing by host name you could use the same instances of the Curity OAuth Agent to serve multiple SPAs running in different web domains.
-Alternatively, you can use Service Roles to run distinct OAuth Agents for each web domain.
+Alternatively, you can use Service Roles to isolate OAuth Agents from the main authorization server.

 Integrate Your SPA